List of Coronation Street characters introduced in 2011: Marc Selby

 Marc Selby (also Marcia Selby), played by Andrew Hall, first appears as a customer at Claudia Colby's (Rula Lenska) salon.
 Marc befriends Audrey Roberts (Sue Nicholls) before her haircut and Claudia accuses Audrey of chatting him up.
 Claudia and Marc start dating, and Claudia shows him off in The Rovers Return Inn public house when she meets Audrey for drinks a few weeks later.
 In March, Claudia opens up to Audrey about her worries that Marc is hiding something after cancelling several dates, and the women decide to stake out Marc's house to see what he is doing while he is supposed to be out.
-Claudia fears the worst when they spot another woman leave the house.
+Claudia fears the worst when they spot another woman leaving the house.
 A few days later, Marc tells them that it was his sister leaving his house; but Claudia still doesn't believe him.

 In April, Marc telephones Audrey from the police station asking her to pick him up.
 When Audrey arrives, she is shocked to not only find Marc brutally beaten up – but dressed as a woman.
 Back at Audrey's house, he confides in her that although he is heterosexual, as are the majority of cross-dressers, he has always felt the need to dress in women's clothes, under the alias Marcia, and that his late wife was supportive of his feelings.
 Audrey is very sympathetic but urges him to tell Claudia, for both their sakes.
 He remains reluctant.

 Eventually, Marc is forced to reveal the truth to Claudia after she wrongly assumes that he is having an affair with Audrey.
 She doesn't take kindly to the confession and ends her relationship with Marc, disgusted by his cross-dressing.
 In August 2011, Kylie Platt (Paula Lane) and Eva Price (Catherine Tyldesley) spot Audrey with 'Marcia' and film them to use as blackmail against Audrey to get Kylie's job back at the salon.
 Despite Audrey telling Marc to keep quiet, he walks into The Rovers as Marcia leaving Audrey humiliated in front of daughter Gail (Helen Worth) and her friends.
 Marc makes his final appearance on 26 August 2011 after Audrey tells him that she can no longer cope with his cross-dressing.